 MEDICAL EXAMINATIONS – eg HGV MEDICALS

 Please discuss your needs with the receptionists' who will assist in making an appropriate appointment.
-There will be a charge as this is non-NHS work.
+There is non NHS work and is chargeable.

 LEG ULCER CLINIC

 Care of leg ulcer patients is managed by specialist nurses from both the district nursing team and practice team.
-A referral will be made for you in the first instance to attend the Watton Leg Ulcer clinic whic is run by community nurses.
+A referral will be made for you in the first instance to attend the Watton Leg Ulcer clinic which is run by the community nurses.

-The surgery offers only a basic service and if you are travelling to remote parts you may prefer to book with a Travel Clinic.
-You must however make arrangements for Yellow Fever, Japanese Encephalitis or TB vaccination at a specialist travel clinic.
-In general the National Health Service does not cover vaccinations for travel and there will be a charge for your injections.
+The surgery offers only a basic service and if you are travelling to remote parts you may prefer to book with a Travel Clinic such as MASTA.
+You must however make arrangements for Yellow Fever, Japanese Encephalitis or TB vaccination at a specialist travel clinic as they are not available from our surgery.
+In general the National Health Service does not cover vaccinations for travel and there may be a charge for your injections.
 The reception staff will advise you.